mysunlight86/hotel/README.md

     * copy-webpack-plugin &mdash; сopies individual files or entire directories, which already exist, to the build directory.
     * mini-css-extract-plugin &mdash; extracts CSS into separate files.
 It creates a CSS file per JS file which contains CSS.
     * css-minimizer-webpack-plugin &mdash; uses cssnano to optimize and minify CSS files
+    * node-sass &mdash; a package that compiles Sass to CSS
+    * sass-loader &mdash; downloads SCSS and compiles it to CSS
 2. [babel](https://babeljs.io/)
     * babel-loader &mdash; transpiling files with Babel and webpack
     * @babel/core &mdash; transpiling ES2015 + to backward compatible JavaScript